Dr Michelle Sowden

 Sowden, M., Gray, S. and Hatch, A. (2004) How understanding the personal experience of living with chronic pain has led to opportunities for further service development, Clinical Psychology, (35), 29-32

-I am contracted by the Royal Surrey County Hospital to provide the clinical supervision for psychology within the Intensive Care Unit.
+I am contracted by the NHS to provide clinical supervision.

 Telephone 07597 972 770